Undergraduate Sustainability Research Award

 Timeline

-April 20, 2023 - Evening reception at the Science & Engineering Library to recognize and celebrate award winners.
+April TBD, 2026 - Reception at the Science & Engineering Library to recognize and celebrate award winners

 Eligibility

-- Be a full- or part-time UMass Amherst undergraduate enrolled in any discipline and at any level.
+- Must be a full- or part-time UMass Amherst undergraduate enrolled in any discipline and at any level.

 - Diversity of age, ability, race, religion, gender, social class, educational background is welcome.